Wild animal suffering: Reproductive strategies and population dynamics

-Some writers have argued that the prevalence of r-selected animals in the wild—who produce large numbers of offspring, with a low amount of parental care, and of which only a small number, in a stable population, will survive to adulthood—indicates that the average life of these individuals is likely to be very short and end in a painful death.
-The pathologist Keith Simpson described this as follows:
+Some writers argue that the prevalence of r-selected animals in the wild—who produce large numbers of offspring, with a low amount of parental care, and of which only a small number, in a stable population, will survive to adulthood—indicates that the average life of these individuals is likely to be very short and end in a painful death.
+The pathologist Keith Simpson describes this as follows:

 In the wild, plagues of excess population are a rarity.
 The seas are not crowded with sunfish; the ponds are not brimming with toads; elephants do not stand shoulder to shoulder over the land.
 With few exceptions, animal populations are remarkably stable.
 On average, of each pair's offspring, only sufficient survive to replace the parents when they die.
 Surplus young die, and birth rates are balanced by death rates.
 In the case of spawners and egg layers, some young are killed before hatching.
 Almost half of all blackbird eggs are taken by jays, but even so, each pair usually manages to fledge about four young.
 By the end of summer, however, an average of under two are still alive.
 Since one parent will probably die or be killed during the winter, only one of the young will survive to breed the following summer.
 The high mortality rate among young animals is an inevitable consequence of high fecundity.
 Of the millions of fry produced by a pair of sunfish, only one or two escape starvation, disease or predators.
 Half the young of house mice living on the Welsh island of Skokholm are lost before weaning.
 Even in large mammals, the lives of the young can be pathetically brief and the killing wholesale.
 During the calving season, many young wildebeeste, still wet, feeble and bewildered, are seized and torn apart by jackals, hyenas and lions within minutes of emerging from their mothers' bellies.
 Three out of every four die violently within six months.

 According to this view, the lives of the majority of animals in the wild likely contain more suffering than happiness, since a painful death would outweigh any short-lived moments of happiness experienced in their short lives.

-Welfare economist Yew-Kwang Ng has argued that evolutionary dynamics can lead to welfare outcomes that are worse than necessary for a given population equilibrium.
-A 2019 follow-up challenged the conclusions of Ng's original paper.
+Welfare economist Yew-Kwang Ng argues that evolutionary dynamics can lead to welfare outcomes that are worse than necessary for a given population equilibrium.
+A 2019 paper by Ng and Zach Groff challenges Ng's earlier conclusion, pointing to an error in the original model and leaving ambiguous whether suffering predominates over enjoyment.
+It holds that the rate of reproductive failure can either increase or diminish average welfare depending on species features, and that for organisms with more intense conscious experiences the balance may skew toward suffering.